albaniahazera/EC-App-Control/README.md

 Still under development, if you are seeing this I am still developing it as best as I can

+Actually, this is just for personal use, but there might be someone out there who wants to try it.
 ---

 ##  About the Project